 It is unfortunate that most litigants and parties do not opt for institutional arbitration which has time and again proven its mettle in providing fast, economical and completely impartial process of alternate dispute resolution within the ambit of strongly laid down process and guidelines.
 The conclusion is obvious.
 If arbitration is to survive, the Courts and Covenanting Advocates must insist on institutional arbitration to safeguard this wonderful concept of dispute resolution lest it gets hijacked by expensive arbitrators and fraudulent companies.

-You have read the best review article categorized by ask an attorney and the title Alternative Dispute Resolution In India- Understanding Basics.
-You can bookmark or spread this post by using this URL http://attorneysearchtips.blogspot.com/2013/06/alternative-dispute-resolution-in-india.html.
+and the title Alternative Dispute Resolution In India- Understanding Basics.
+You can bookmark or spread this post by using this URL https://attorneysearchtips.blogspot.com/2013/06/alternative-dispute-resolution-in-india.html.
 Thank You!

 Comments :